Ticonderoga-class cruiser: Design

 Operations research was used to study manpower requirements for the Ticonderoga class.
-It was found that four officers and 44 enlisted sailors could be removed from the ship's complement by removing traditional posts that had been made obsolete.
+It found that four officers and 44 enlisted sailors could be removed from the ship's complement by removing traditional posts that had been made obsolete.
 However, manpower savings achieved by eliminating the very manpower-intensive Mk 26 guided missile system and replacing it with the far more capable and versatile Mk 41 Vertical Launching System (VLS) were harder to emulate with the Mk 45 127 mm (5") gun systems.
 The Aegis Cruisers are "double-enders" employing two large-caliber guns, one on each end.